badsami/logs/README.md

 ## License
 The code in this repository is released in the public domain.
-You can use it freely of any constraint.
+You can use it with no constraint.